 Kevin Metcalfe BSc.
 (Hons) Ost.

 Kevin graduated from the BSO in 2001 and ran his own practice in Lewisham, London, as well as tutoring and lecturing in anatomy at the British School of Osteopathy.
 He settled in Cornwall in 2005, joining this practice shortly after moving to the Southwest.
-He also works in Tavistock and runs his own practice in Bodmin.
+He also works in Tavistock.
 His post graduate studies include Upledger CranioSacral therapy, Clinical hypnotherapy and he is currently training to become a yoga teacher.